 With more than two billion users, there’s a good chance you know a lot of people using WhatsApp, a free app for voice calls, video calls, and messaging.
 With some tweaks, you can make it much more secure for your conversations.

-WhatsApp offers free encrypted voice calls, video calls, and messaging.
-It uses data, which can help save money on phone and SMS message charges.
-With WhatsApp, conversations are end-to-end encrypted, meaning that no one except the conversational participants can read the messages without permission from someone in the conversation.
+In WhatsApp, conversations are end-to-end encrypted, meaning that no one except the conversational participants can read the messages without permission from someone in the conversation.
 Its encryption is publicly viewable, allowing security specialists to look closely for potential holes.
 Likewise, because it’s so popular, you and your contacts may already have it on your devices.
 All of these features make WhatsApp a decent option for securing your conversations.

 However, there are still some privacy and security tradeoffs to consider.
 WhatsApp is owned by Facebook, and it shares users’ phone numbers and analytics data with the company.
 It may therefore not be appropriate for journalists who are, say, talking to employees at Meta or Facebook-owned companies about their work.
 Likewise, responsive to a valid legal request, courts may compel Facebook to share data about your conversations.
 (Indeed, WhatsApp conversation records have been used in the prosecution of a Treasury Department whistleblower.)
 Finally, many of WhatsApp’s security features are not activated by default, and you’ll need to change some security settings to get the most out of the app.

 iPhone users: Type your phone number and tap “Done.”
 To confirm the phone number is correct, click “Yes.”
 You will then receive an SMS text message with a six-digit confirmation code.
 Type the code in the app.

 Android users: Type in your phone number and tap the green arrow to continue.
 To confirm the phone number is correct, click “OK.”
 You will then receive an SMS text message with a six-digit confirmation code.
 Type the code in the app.
 You can also give the app permission to automatically read the SMS code to verify your phone number.